mtribes/samples-roku/ReadMe.md

   ukor install main your_device
 ```

-As an alternative, you can use this command to run the app
+As an alternative, you can use this command to run the app:
 ```
   ukor install main <your_roku_device_ip_adress> --auth=rokudev:1234
 ```